Not a Netflix subscriber? Here’s how you can still watch a bunch of originals for free

 Looking for some original content to watch, but don’t have the cash to splash out for a subscription service?
-We have some good news for you: Netflix has made ten films and TV episodes available to watch for free–no subscription, or even account, needed.
+We have some good news for you: Netflix has made 10 films and TV episodes available to watch for free–no subscription, or even account, needed.

 The bonanza of free Netflix content was first noticed by Gadgets360 and Netflix confirmed the promotion to the site, saying “We’re looking at different marketing promotions to attract new members and give them a great Netflix experience.”